agoryuno/robust_control/README.md

 on the other hand, utilizes a ridge regression with a scalar regularization parameter, which makes it possible to use singular value decomposition for estimation.

-This package utilizes this fact and implements the model with an SVD in PyTorch, making CUDA acceleration available with a "flip of a switch".
-It also implements most of the optimizations suggested by Amjad et al for their Algorithm 1 (the non-Bayesian variant).
+The package currently implements most of the optimizations suggested by Amjad et al for their Algorithm 1 (the non-Bayesian variant), with the notable exception of forward-chaining for hyperparameter selection - the standard train-test split is used instead.

 The package is in a very early pre-alpha for now.
 That is to mean that it works correctly until a commit stops it from doing so until it works again :)

 # Installation

-No packages are provided yet, so installing directly from the repo is the only option:
+No distributions are provided yet, so installing directly from the repo is the only option:

 `pip install git+https://github.com/agoryuno/robust_control`